4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 	- The health battery MUST NOT be used to recharge any other Life Batteries.
 	- To recharge 1 Battery Point to a non-health battery, Players MUST spend Battery Points equal to the number of non-health battery minus 1 (the target).
 (For example, if there are 3 non-health Life Batteries, 2 points from spirit can be used to recharge 1 point to physical; or, 1 point from spirit and 1 point from mental can be used to recharge 1 point to physical.)
 	- Battery Points equal to the number of non-health Life Batteries MUST be spent to recharge 1 point to the health battery.
 (For example, 3 non-health batteries means 2 points from spirit and 1 point from physical can be used to recharge 1 point to health.)

+## Glossary

+Antagonist
+:    The Character impacted by a contested Action of another Character.

+Protagonist
+:    The Character performing an Action in a contested Action.

+Target Action Battery
+:    The Life Battery targeted by an Action.

+Target Action Battery Point
+:    The Battery Points for a Target Action Battery.